-To apply for the fellowship, 1L students must submit:
+To apply for the fellowship, students must submit:

-2) Personal Statement (750 word maximum) that includes a description of:
+2) Personal Statement (750 word maximum) that addresses the following:

-a) Why do you want to participate in the Ford Law School Public Interest Fellowship Program
+a) Why do you want to participate in the Ford Foundation Law School Public Interest Fellowship program?

-b) What you want to accomplish as a Ford Fellow next summer
+b) What do you want to accomplish as a Fellow next summer?

-c) Past examples of leadership and potential for future leadership
+c) Description of past examples of leadership and potential for future leadership.

-All application materials should be emailed to firstname.lastname@example.org by Saturday, December 1, at 11:59 PM.
+All application materials should be emailed to email@example.com.
 Materials should be attached as separate pdf documents and named as follows:

 a) Resume = firstname_lastname_resume (exp: Jane_Doe_resume)